A change in the affairs of mankind – ‘The arm of commerce has borne away the gates …’

 And change into a faithful friend

-Editor’s Note: These words concluded the July 4, 1852 oration of American abolitionist and patriot Frederick A. Douglass, before a massive audience in Rochester, New York.
+Editor’s Note: These words concluded the July 4, 1852 oration of abolitionist Frederick A. Douglass, before a massive audience in Rochester, New York.
 It is perhaps his best known speech.
-Douglass, active in the Republican Party of his era, also wrote an autobiography (which appeared in severa varied editions) covering the early decades of his life (Narrative of the Life of Frederick Douglass).
-It was one of the best selling books of the Nineteenth Century.
-This excerpt from the speech was first posted at CapitolBeatOK.com on February 2, 2017.
+Douglass, active in the Republican Party of his era, also wrote an autobiography covering the early decades of his life (Narrative of the Life of Frederick Douglass), which became one of the best selling books of the Nineteenth Century.
 Pat McGuigan, publisher of The City Sentinel and founder of CapitolBeatOK, is a certified teacher.
 He utilized the Rochester speech for a ‘reading day’ lesson at Justice Alma Wilson Seeworth Academy, a public charter alternative school, on December 1, 2015.
-He has employed the speech in teaching U.S. history throughout his career as an educator and journalist.